Create and edit columns for Microsoft Dataverse

 |Ticker Symbol||A text value for a ticker symbol that will display a link that will open to show a quote for the stock ticker symbol.|

 |Phone||A text value validated as a phone number rendered as link to initiate a phone call by using Skype.|

-Fields that store text have an absolute maximum depending on the type.
-The Max Length option sets a value lower than the maximum specific to your environment.
+Columns that store text have an absolute maximum depending on the type.
+The Max Length choices a value lower than the maximum specific to your environment.
 You can increase this max length but you should not lower it if you have data in the system that exceeds the lower value.

-These fields store data as a number but include different presentation and validation options.
+These columns store data as a number but include different presentation and validation options.

 |Whole Number||A number value presented in a text box.|